-- Storage: A fresh head it’s large, so it takes a lot of space in the fridge.
-A bag of frozen veggies (even three of them) always fit snuggly in my freezer.
+- Storage: A fresh head it’s large, so it takes up a lot of space in the fridge.
+A bag of frozen veggies (even three of them) always fits snuggly in my freezer.

 - Cost: Unless in season, fresh heads cost two or three times as much as when frozen.

-- Taste: When properly season, it tastes fantastic.
+- Taste: When properly seasoned, it tastes fantastic.